sohail-droid/Property-Management/README.md

 This project is licensed under the MIT License.
 ## Features

--Download Excel report for analysis
+1. Download Excel report for analysis
--Select terms to analyze from the uploaded data -Visualize index graphs based on selected terms -select apartments or properties you want to stay
+2. Select terms to analyze from the uploaded data
+3. Visualize index graphs based on selected terms
+4. select apartments or properties you want to stay

 ## File Structure